 Ground-borne vibration generates at the wheel-rail interface, due to wheels and track irregularities, and propagates to nearby buildings causing annoyance to people and malfunctioning of sensitive equipments.

 Inhabitants of buildings perceive vibration either directly, due to motion of floors and walls, or indirectly as re-radiated noise.
-Disturbance can also occur due to movement of household objects, especially mirrors or due to rattling of window panes and glassware.
+Disturbance can also occur due to movement of household objects, especially mirrors or due to rattling of window panels and glassware.

 The problem can be more serious in some circumstances, such as when an underground railway tunnel passes below sensitive buildings such as concert halls.